Plastic pounds? Bank of England seeks views on ditching paper notes

 Polymer banknotes, as well as being hard to fake, are durable and stay cleaner for longer because the material is more resistant to dirt and moisture, the BoE said, adding feedback so far on the new-look notes had been positive.

-But book dealer Richard Klevan, feeling an Australian bank note for comparison, was doubtful whether the new notes would be harder to forge.

-“One way of feeling that a banknote is genuine or not is the feel of it and this feels as though it could be copied more easily,” he said.

-Britain’s central bank has reassured the public that polymer notes would carry the same designs and be tiered in size like current notes.
-They would, however, be smaller to allow larger denominations to fit more easily into purses and wallets.
+Any British polymer notes would carry the same designs and be tiered in size like current notes.
+But they would be smaller to allow larger denominations to fit more easily into purses and wallets, it said.

 “The Bank of England would print notes on polymer only if we were persuaded that the public would continue to have confidence in, and be comfortable with, our notes,” said Charles Bean, BoE deputy governor.

-More than 20 countries currently issue polymer banknotes.
-Australia introduced them in 1988 and was followed in the 1990s by Indonesia, Thailand, Malaysia and New Zealand.
+More than 20 countries currently issue polymer banknotes, including Australia, which introduced them in 1988, Indonesia, Thailand, Malaysia and New Zealand.